Dried Chili

 Look For

-- Deep, vibrant color (rich red, chocolate, or burgundy depending on variety) with no fading or grayish tones
+- Deep, vibrant color (rich red, dark brown, or burgundy depending on variety) without fading or bleaching

 Avoid